 The Movement recognizes the importance of national ownership in rule of law activities and underlines the importance of strengthening national capacities of Member States in the domestic implementation of their respective international obligations, including through enhanced technical assistance and capacity-building.
 The Movement reiterates the need for those activities to be undertaken at the request of interested recipient Governments, strictly within the respective mandates of the United Nations funds and programmes.
-It is also necessary to take into account the customs and the national political and socioeconomic realities to prevent imposition of pre-established models upon Member States that would hinder the resolution of existing problems in each country.
+It is also necessary to take into account the customs and the national political and socioeconomic realities to prevent imposition of preestablished models upon Member States that would hinder the resolution of existing problems in each country.

 Regarding the Rule of Law Unit, the Movement reiterates that appropriate mechanisms should be established for Member States to stay abreast of the Unit's work as well as to ensure regular interaction between the latter and the General Assembly.
-We would like to thank Mr. Alejandro Alvarez, for briefing NAM Member States on the activities of the Unit as well as on the Report of the Secretary-General on "Strengthening and coordinating United Nations rule of law activities".
 In this regard, we would like to emphasize that there is no single agreed definition of the rule of law.
-This fact should be taken into account in preparing reports, and at the time of collecting, classifying, and evaluating the quality of data on issues which are directly or indirectly related to rule of law.
+This fact should be taken into account in the preparation of reports, which should be objective, neutral and balanced, and at the time of collecting, classifying, and evaluating the quality of data on issues which are directly or indirectly related to rule of law.
 The data gathering activities of UN bodies must not lead to a unilateral formulation of rule of law indicators and ranking of countries in any manner.
 Those indicators of rule of law, which have not been agreed upon by Member States in an open and transparent discussion and consultation are not acceptable.